StefanieStoppel/FairFace/README.md

 - Download or Clone this repo
 - Install Dependencies
    1. Please follow the [Pytorch's official documentation](https://pytorch.org/get-started/locally/) to install Pytorch
    2. Please also install dlib, if you have pip installed on your system.
 Simply type the following command on your terminal.
+Hint: the installation fails if you do not have CMake installed.
+To install it on Ubuntu run `sudo apt-get install cmake`.

    ```
    pip install dlib